Product Defects Leading To Injury

 If possible, you should then try to preserve all documentation of the product as evidence for your case.
 This includes the receipt you received when you purchased the item, as well as the packaging, labels and any instructions that were included.
 Since you can file a product liability case even if you did not buy or even use the product that hurt you, sometimes these documents are not available.
 You may even have a case if you were harmed by a product that you bought second-hand.
 In these cases, putting together a detailed list of everyone involved and any witnesses can be just as helpful.

-Once you have recovered, you should contact a Maryland, Virginia or Washington, D.C. product liability attorney.
+Once you have recovered, you should contact an attorney.
 The last thing defective product victims and their families should do is attempt to take on the negligent corporation on their own.
 If a company is forced to admit that its products are defective, it could suffer devastating financial damages due to recalls and additional lawsuits.
 In some cases, the damage to a company could be severe enough that the company might even be forced to go out of business.
 Therefore, most companies will do whatever it takes to discredit product defect injury victims and avoid taking responsibility for the pain and suffering their negligence has caused.
-A product liability attorney can help protect you from these tactics and hold negligent companies accountable for their products.
+We can help protect you from these tactics and hold negligent companies accountable for their products.